sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 **Patch Embedding**: We applied LeCun normal initialization for the convolutional patch embedding layer in all variants.
 Biases are initialized to 0, and weights use a truncated normal distribution based on input features.

-**Positional Embedding**: For the standard Vision Transformer, the learned positional embedding in raster order is initialized with a standard normal distribution mean 0 and variance 0.02.
+**Positional Embedding**: For the standard Vision Transformer, the learned positional embedding in raster order are initialized with a standard normal distribution mean 0 and variance 0.02.

 **Classification Head**: Both weights and biases in the final classification head are initialized to zero across all variants.